T-34: Armour

 A Wa Pruef 1 report estimated that, with the target angled 30° sideward, a Panther tank could penetrate the turret of a T-34-85 from the front at ranges up to 2000 m, the mantlet at 1200 m, and the frontal hull armour at 300 m.
 According to the Pantherfibel (the Panther tank manual for its crew), the T-34's glacis could be penetrated from 800 m and the mantlet from 1500 m at 30° sideward angle.

 A Waffenamt-Prüfwesen 1 report estimated that with the T-34 angled 30 degrees sidewards and APCBC round, the Tiger I's 8.8 cm KwK 36 L/56 would have to close in to 100 meters to achieve a penetration in the T-34's glacis, and could penetrate the frontal turret of a T-34-85 at 1,400 m, the mantlet at 400 m, and the nose at 300 m Ground trials by employees of NIBT Polygon in May 1943 reported that the 88 mm KwK 36 gun could pierce the T-34 frontal hull from 1,500 meters at 90 degrees and cause a disastrous burst effect inside the tank.
 The examined hull showed cracks, spalling, and delamination due to the poor quality of the armour.
 It was recommended to increase and improve the quality of welds and armour.

 Analysis of destroyed T-34 tanks in the Korean War found that the 76 and 90 mm armour-piercing rounds of the M41 Walker Bulldog and M46 Patton could penetrate the T-34 at most angles from 800 yard.
 The maximum range at which the tanks could penetrate the T-34 could not be determined due to a lack of data at higher combat ranges.

-In late 1950 a T-34-85 tank was captured by the UN security force in the Korean War.
-An evaluation of the tank was conducted by the USA which found that the sloped armour of the T-34 was desirable for deflecting shells.
+In late 1950 a T-34-85 tank was captured by UN forces in the Korean War.
+An evaluation of the tank was conducted by the US which found that the sloped armour of the T-34 was desirable for deflecting shells.
 They also concluded that the armour was deemed as satisfactory as armour strength was comparable to US armour of similar hardness and that the quality of the material used was "high-grade".
 Similarly, casting was seen as high quality although casting defects were found in the side armour of the tank that negatively affected armour strength.
 The abundance of gaps in the joints of the armour was seen as an undesirable feature of the tank due to the risk of injury from "entry of bullet splash and shell fragments".